Helen-Chukwukelu/AWS-continuous-delivery/README.md

 #### Build - Test - Deploy - and test for every commit

+**How can it help you?**

-- Automated process
+- It is an Automated process

-- Notify for every build status
+- You can be notified for every build status

 - Fix code if bugs or error is found instantly instead of waiting